SimeonGriggs/sanity-remix-template/README.md

 Powered by [@portabletext/react](https://github.com/portabletext/react-portabletext)

-This component allows for the customisation and extension of how Portable Text is rendered within your app.
+This component allows for the customization and extension of how Portable Text is rendered within your app.
 The Rich Text field in Sanity is an array of objects.
 Content as data!

 ### Image URL builder